Verified Labels

 Unknown area

-Hostilities in an area whose buildings/structures cannot be accurately identified as civilian.
+Hostilities take place in an area whose buildings/structures cannot be accurately identified as civilian.

 Civilians on periphery

-Civilians not affiliated with any army or fighting group can be seen watching, hiding, or running away within proximity of hostilities.
+In the video where civilians, who are not affiliated with any army or fighting group, can be seen watching/hiding/running away within proximity of the hostilities.

 Civilians as human shields

-Civilians who appear to be deliberately used by fighters as human shields.
+Civilians who appear to be deliberately used by the fighters as human shields.

 Indiscriminate

-Fighters firing weapons indiscriminately with no specified target.
-For example, an aircraft dropping many explosive objects on a wide landscape of an urban area at once.
+Fighters are firing weapons indiscriminately i.e not on specified target/s.
+For example, an aircraft drops many explosive objects on a wide landscape of an urban area at once.

 Wounding/Killing